saleor/apps/apps/avatax/README.md

 ### Webhook migration scripts

+> [!NOTE]
+> This section refers to apps hosted by Saleor or using REST APL.
+If you self host Avatax app you need to write your own logic for updating migration scripts.
+> See [How to update app webhooks](https://docs.saleor.io/docs/3.x/developer/extending/apps/updating-app-webhooks) for more info.

 You need to set `REST_APL_TOKEN` & `REST_APL_ENDPOINT` in our `.env` file first.

 Test migration with dry run, operation will not modify any data: